Resonant top pair searches at the LHC: a window to electroweak phase transition: Acknowledgements

 \section{Acknowledgements}

-DG, AK, and YW thank the U.S.~Department of Energy for the financial support, under grant number DE-SC 0016013.
-Some computing for this project was performed at the High Performance Computing Center at Oklahoma State University, supported in part through the National Science Foundation grant OAC-1531128.
+DG, AK, and YW thank the U.S.~Department of Energy for financial support, under grant number DE-SC 0016013.
+Some computing for this project was performed at the High-Performance Computing Center at Oklahoma State University, supported in part through the National Science Foundation grant OAC-1531128.